mgledi/DiffLogo/README.md

 ========
 What is DiffLogo
 ---------------
 The DiffLogo tool is a R package for the visualization of differences between multiple motifs for different alphabets.
 The user supplies a set of motifs each represented as position weight matrices (PWMs) [1].
 The DiffLogo package supports the comparison of two motifs by a single DiffLogo and the comparison of multiple motifs by a DiffLogo-table.
 DiffLogo is based on the idea behind the well-known sequence logo [2], i.e. motifs are visualized position-wise based on two functions.
-First, the stackHeight function computes the height of each stack.
-Second, the baseDistribution function breaks down the stack height on the individual characters.
-The user is able to parametrise the individual functions with arbitrary functions stackHeight and baseDistribution.
-Default implementations are provided.
+First, the <code>stackHeight</code> function computes the height of each stack.
+Second, the <code>baseDistribution</code> function breaks down the stack height on the individual characters.
+The user is able to parametrise the individual functions with arbitrary functions <code>stackHeight</code> and <code>baseDistribution</code>.
+Default implementations of both functions are provided.

 Who should use DiffLogo
 -----------------------